Debunking Common Myths and Facts About Eating Disorders

 Myth 8: Eating disorders are caused by vanity or a desire to be thin.

-Myth 9: Only extreme behaviors like starving oneself count as disordered eating.
+Myth 9: Only extreme behaviors count as disordered eating.

 Myth 11: Talking about disordered eating will make it worse.